elisha2kyakpo1/group-capstone-project/README.md

 ## Getting Started

-If you want a copy of this file go to the github repository and download it from there
+If you want a copy of this file go to the github repository and download it from the link below.

 - [`group-capstone-project`](https://github.com/elisha2kyakpo1/group-capstone-project.git)